Tecmo: Merger of Tecmo and Tehkan Electronics Corporation. Focus on console video games

-Lawsuit
+Lawsuits

+On February 14, 2007, former president, Junji Nakamura, filed a lawsuit against Tecmo demanding payment of 166 million yen in executive retirement benefits.
+A settlement in the matter was reached on March 28.

-On the June 3, 2008 Team Ninja head Tomonobu Itagaki resigned from the company and filed a 145 million yen ($1.4 million) lawsuit against Tecmo president, Yoshimi Yasuda, for "unpaid completion bonuses" and "emotional distress".
-This was followed by another lawsuit filed on the 16th of June by two plaintiffs on behalf of Tecmo's 300 employees for unpaid wages amounting to ¥8.3 million.
+On June 3, 2008, Team Ninja head Tomonobu Itagaki resigned from the company and filed a 145 million yen ($1.4 million) lawsuit against Tecmo president, Yoshimi Yasuda, for "unpaid completion bonuses" and "emotional distress".
+This was followed by another lawsuit filed on 16 June by two plaintiffs on behalf of Tecmo's 300 employees for unpaid wages amounting to ¥8.3 million.

 Merger with Koei

+On August 20, 2008, Tecmo announced the resignation of president Yoshimi Yasuda, to be replaced by current chairman of the board Yasuharu Kakihara as of September 1.
 On August 29, 2008 Square Enix made plans for a friendly takeover of Tecmo by purchasing shares at a 30 percent premium with a total bid of ¥22.3 billion.
-On September 4, 2008 Tecmo officially declined the takeover proposal.
-Tecmo subsequently engaged in talks with Koei about a possible merger between the two companies, and agreed in November 2008 to merge on April 1, 2009 to form Tecmo Koei Holdings.
+On September 4, 2008, Tecmo officially declined the takeover proposal.
+Tecmo subsequently engaged in talks with Koei about a possible merger between the two companies, and agreed in November 2008 to merge on April 1, 2009, to form Tecmo Koei Holdings.

-On January 26, 2009 the two companies officially announced the merger, and the holding company formed on April 1, 2009 as planned.
+On January 26, 2009, the two companies officially announced the merger, and the holding company formed on April 1, 2009, as planned.
 Tecmo initially continued to be operated as a subsidiary and brandname of Tecmo Koei Holdings.
 In January 2010, the United States subsidiaries of Tecmo Inc. and Koei America merged to create Tecmo Koei America Corporation.

 Tecmo was effectively declared disbanded in Japan on April 1, 2010, as part of a major international reorganization within Tecmo Koei Holdings.
 Relevant intellectual properties were slated to be further managed by Koei Tecmo Games.